 Additionally, improper insulation and improper attic ventilation can contribute to ice damming by allowing warm air from inside your home to escape into the attic.
 It seems counter-intuitive, but the basic ventilation principal for your attic is to keep it as cool as possible during the cold season.
 If you look at your roof several days after a snow and you see an even distribution covering your roof, that’s a good sign that your attic is properly insulated and ventilated.
 If on the other hand, you see sections where snow has melted, that suggests an area in the attic where warm air is present due to either improper insulation or improper ventilation.
 These problems should be addressed as soon as the weather allows.

-Some homeowners also find it useful to use a roof rake during the winter months.
+Many of the current ice dams may be caused by an excessive amount of snow in a short amount of time followed by some warmer temperatures.
+Some homeowners find it useful to use a roof rake during the winter months.
 A roof rake is not your average garden rake.
 It is a specialty item used to remove snow from the 4-6 feet of roof above your gutter, while standing safely on the ground, so that melting snow can properly flow off of your roof versus forming an ice dam.
 Roof rakes can be found in season at most hardware and home improvement stores.
 If you choose to use a roof rake, it’s important to follow all suggested safety precautions and suggestions for use.
 Additionally, it’s important to know the condition of your roof and shingles.
 Older roofs, or roofs in poor shape, can easily be damaged by roof rakes and may cause more harm than good.